 The simple home page offers the main search box to input your departure and arrival cities as well as your desired dates of travel.
 You will need to click on the third tab in the main search box to access the flight search.

 When searching for your flight, you might come across a Hot Rate flight.
 These are flights in which the exact times, number of stops, and carriers are hidden until after your purchase is complete.
-These require a fairly large amount of flexibility and I found the price difference to be as little as $20.
-They can sometimes offer a great deal, but many times, there isn’t much savings.
+These require a fairly large amount of flexibility and we found the price difference to be as little as $20.
+It can sometimes offer a great deal, but many times, there isn’t much savings.

 Pros and Cons of Hotwire

 - Package deals that include a hotel stay can save money

 - 24-hour cancellation policy